marcpadilla/Prepare-Triage/README.md

 Takes a directory containing archived DupTriage and/or KapeTriage packages and processes them with KAPE.

+Process-Triage processes KapeTriage packages before processing DupTriage packages.
+This is my personal preference and can be adjusted to meet your needs.
+Process-Triage will detect if a triage package has already been processed for a host and will skip it.
+You can re-run Process-Triage as new triage packages are acquired throughout a matter.

 ## Required Software

 Process-Triage utilizes the following software: